marcpaterno/devel-notes/firecrown-work.md

 # Firecrown work

-These notes are for working on Firecrown, and the related connectors (right now, only the CosmoSIS connector) on my laptop.
+These notes are for working on Firecrown, and the related connectors (right now, Cobaya and CosmoSIS) on my laptop.

 # Preparation work